davidtstafford/sql-cubed/blog/2018-12-30-SQL-Server-Loading-Daily-Partitions/index.md

 ![3 New Rows](./3NewRows.png)

 ##### 7.4
 The data is now in the staging area.
-If this was an actual batch run within an ETL process this would be an ideal time to implement some validation before move the data in the primary table.
+If this was an actual batch run within an ETL process this would be an ideal time to implement some validation before we move the data in the primary table.

 To move to data in the main table we now call the procedure
 ```sql